intel-lab-lkp/linux/Documentation/spi/spi-summary.rst

 cards without needing a special purpose MMC/SD/SDIO controller.

-I'm confused.
-What are these four SPI "clock modes"?
+What are the four SPI "clock modes"?
 -----------------------------------------------------
 It's easy to be confused here, and the vendor documentation you'll find isn't necessarily helpful.
 The four modes combine two mode bits: